brotatotes/bht-automation/bht gen 3/Ephesians/Chapter 1/Ephesians 1 2 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 15:25:59
+- Timestamp: 12-25-2023 20:08:22
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 61
+- BHT Word Count: 58
-- BHT Commentary Usage: 51.11%
+- BHT Commentary Usage: 37.78%
-- BHT Quality Score: 1.671987088222178
+- BHT Quality Score: 1.725805642086085
 - Generate Attempts: 5 / 5
 - ChatGPT injected words (45):
-	['a', 'and', 'are', 'as', 'central', 'epistle', 'experience', 'for', 'form', 'found', 'from', 'further', 'god', 'grace', 'greeting', 'in', 'insights', 'is', 'letter', 'letters', 'mention', 'mentioned', 'notes', 'of', 'on', 'other', 'peace', 'prayer', 'recipients', 'romans', 'see', 'that', 'the', 'theme', 'these', 'thirteen', 'this', 'throughout', 'times', 'to', 'used', 'well', 'words', 'would', 'you']
+	['a', 'along', 'and', 'being', 'corinthians', 'crucial', 'epistle', 'extended', 'familiar', 'follows', 'for', 'found', 'from', 'god', 'grace', 'grasp', 'greeting', 'greetings', 'holds', 'in', 'is', 'it', 'letter', 'mentioned', 'of', 'opening', 'originates', 'other', 'pattern', 'peace', 'readers', 'resembling', 'romans', 'significant', 'term', 'that', 'the', 'them', 'thirteen', 'this', 'times', 'to', 'total', 'weight', 'with']
-- ChatGPT injected words (significant words only) (22):
+- ChatGPT injected words (significant words only) (28):
-	['central', 'epistle', 'experience', 'form', 'found', 'god', 'grace', 'greeting', 'insights', 'letter', 'letters', 'mention', 'mentioned', 'notes', 'peace', 'prayer', 'recipients', 'romans', 'theme', 'thirteen', 'times', 'words']
+	['corinthians', 'crucial', 'epistle', 'extended', 'familiar', 'follows', 'found', 'god', 'grace', 'grasp', 'greeting', 'greetings', 'holds', 'letter', 'mentioned', 'opening', 'originates', 'pattern', 'peace', 'readers', 'resembling', 'romans', 'significant', 'term', 'thirteen', 'times', 'total', 'weight']

 ### Logs
-- Attempt 1 BHT: Grace and peace to you.
-These words, used as a form of greeting, are found in other letters as well.
-Grace, a central theme of this epistle, is mentioned thirteen times throughout.
-The mention of peace is a prayer that the recipients of this letter would experience peace from God.
-For further insights on this greeting, see the notes on Romans 1:7.
-- 🔄 Ephesians 1:2 (attempt 1, 61 words, 51.11% quotes quality score: 1.671987088222178, V2 normalized quality score: 46.94, commentator tiers 1-3: 25.22%, 46.77%, 28.01%)
-- Attempt 2 BHT: Grace and peace be to you.
-The form of greeting used here is similar to other greetings found in Romans 1:7, 1 Corinthians 1:3, 2 Corinthians 1:2, and Galatians 1:3.
-The word grace is significant in this epistle, as it is used thirteen times.
-May the grace of God bring you peace.
+- Attempt 1 BHT: The verse begins with a form of greeting that is similar to other passages in the Bible, such as Romans 1:7 and 1 Corinthians 1:3.
+The word grace is a recurring theme in the epistle, used thirteen times.
+This grace is extended to the readers, along with peace from God.
-- 🔄 Ephesians 1:2 (attempt 2, 46 words, 46.88% quotes quality score: 2.0178636097199063, V2 normalized quality score: 58.44, commentator tiers 1-3: 28.88%, 38.76%, 32.36%)
+- 🔄 Ephesians 1:2 (attempt 1, 47 words, 44.44% quotes quality score: 1.9052428193162743, V2 normalized quality score: 54.69, commentator tiers 1-3: 35.34%, 41.61%, 23.06%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- 'VERSE' FOUND IN BHT!
-- Attempt 3 BHT: Grace and peace be to you, as is commonly seen in greetings like the ones found in Romans 1:7, 1 Corinthians 1:3, 2 Corinthians 1:2, and Galatians 1:3.
-The term grace is a prominent theme in this letter, appearing thirteen times.
-Thus, may the abundant grace of God overwhelm you and bring you true peace.
+- Attempt 2 BHT: The greeting in this passage echoes similar greetings found in other parts of the Bible like Romans 1:7 and 1 Corinthians 1:3.
+The word grace is a prominent theme throughout the entire epistle, appearing a total of thirteen times.
+It is important for the readers to understand that this grace is extended to them, along with the peace that comes from God.
-- 🔄 Ephesians 1:2 (attempt 3, 49 words, 36.11% quotes quality score: 1.936252479463251, V2 normalized quality score: 55.72, commentator tiers 1-3: 29.69%, 43.23%, 27.09%)
+- 🔄 Ephesians 1:2 (attempt 2, 59 words, 37.78% quotes quality score: 1.756227497768069, V2 normalized quality score: 49.74, commentator tiers 1-3: 33.28%, 41.07%, 25.65%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: May the grace of God bring you peace.
-The greeting in Ephesians 1:2 follows a similar pattern as in Romans 1:7, 1 Corinthians 1:3, 2 Corinthians 1:2, and Galatians 1:3.
-The word grace is used extensively throughout this letter, appearing thirteen times.
-Therefore, may you experience the unmerited favor and abundant blessings of God, leading to a deep sense of tranquility and well-being.
+	- 'PASSAGE' FOUND IN BHT!
+- Attempt 3 BHT: The opening of the letter follows a familiar pattern of greeting, resembling other greetings found in Romans 1:7 and 1 Corinthians 1:3.
+The term grace holds significant weight in this epistle, being mentioned a total of thirteen times.
+It is crucial for the readers to grasp that this grace is extended to them, along with the peace that originates from God.
-- 🔄 Ephesians 1:2 (attempt 4, 57 words, 37.21% quotes quality score: 1.7295050321636776, V2 normalized quality score: 48.85, commentator tiers 1-3: 30.41%, 39.73%, 29.87%)
+- 🔄 Ephesians 1:2 (attempt 3, 58 words, 37.78% quotes quality score: 1.725805642086085, V2 normalized quality score: 48.72, commentator tiers 1-3: 36.62%, 42.16%, 21.23%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 5 BHT: May the grace of God be upon you, accompanied by true peace.
-This greeting bears resemblance to similar salutations found in Romans, Corinthians, and Galatians.
-The theme of grace is central to this epistle, being referenced a total of thirteen times.
-It is through the unmerited favor and divine blessings of God that you are bestowed with tranquility and a sense of well-being.
+- Attempt 4 BHT: The greeting used in this verse is similar to greetings found in Romans 1:7, 1 Corinthians 1:3, 2 Corinthians 1:2, and Galatians 1:3.
+The word grace is a prominent theme in this epistle, appearing thirteen times.
+The readers are reminded that this grace is extended to them, along with the peace that comes from God.
-- 🔄 Ephesians 1:2 (attempt 5, 64 words, 41.67% quotes quality score: 1.6080244243676034, V2 normalized quality score: 44.81, commentator tiers 1-3: 28.04%, 37.9%, 34.06%)
+- 🔄 Ephesians 1:2 (attempt 4, 49 words, 38.89% quotes quality score: 1.9018378653485404, V2 normalized quality score: 54.58, commentator tiers 1-3: 36.17%, 40.15%, 23.68%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- 'VERSE' FOUND IN BHT!
+- Attempt 5 BHT: The opening greeting of this passage reflects the greetings found in Romans 1:7, 1 Corinthians 1:3, 2 Corinthians 1:2, and Galatians 1:3.
+The word grace holds great significance in this epistle, repeatedly mentioned throughout.
+It is important for readers to grasp that this grace is extended to them, along with the peace that originates from God.
+- 🔄 Ephesians 1:2 (attempt 5, 50 words, 38.46% quotes quality score: 1.7682938878514802, V2 normalized quality score: 50.14, commentator tiers 1-3: 33.72%, 40.43%, 25.86%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- 'PASSAGE' FOUND IN BHT!
-- ✅ Ephesians 1:2 bht prompt v0.8 (61 words, 51.11% quotes)
+- ✅ Ephesians 1:2 bht prompt v0.8 (58 words, 37.78% quotes)
-- quality score: 1.671987088222178, V2 normalized quality score: 46.94, commentator tiers 1-3: 25.22%, 46.77%, 28.01%)
+- quality score: 1.725805642086085, V2 normalized quality score: 48.72, commentator tiers 1-3: 36.62%, 42.16%, 21.23%)